-For example: If you build an extension on to your home it will probably increase the rebuild value of your property, which would make your cover more expensive.
+For example: If you build an extension, it will probably increase the rebuild value of your property, which would make your cover more expensive.

-Many insurers base the cost of your cover on how many bedrooms you have, so if you add an extension which includes a bedroom this will increase your premium.
+Many insurers base the cost of your cover on how many bedrooms you have, so if you add an extension that includes a bedroom this will also increase your premium.

-Your insurer will contact you by post or email at least 21 days before your policy end date confirming the cost of your home insurance for the next year.
+Your insurer will contact you by post or email at least 21 days before your policy’s end date, confirming the cost of your home insurance for the next year.

 Contact your insurer if you do not hear from them within a week of the end of your policy.
-Most policies will automatically renew, but the renewal quote your insurer gives is unlikely to be the cheapest option.
+Most policies will automatically renew, but the renewal quote your insurer gives you is unlikely to be the cheapest option.
 This means it’s important to do a bit of research before accepting your renewal quote.

 When you receive your renewal quote, look at how much you paid last year and query any increase.

-If you have made a claim on your policy over the past year, or amended your policy, this could result in more expensive cover.
+Keep in mind that if you have made a claim on your policy over the past year, or amended your cover, this could result in higher premiums.

-Since April 2017 insurers must confirm how much you paid last year in your renewal letter, which will make it easy to see if it has gone up, and by how much.
+Since April 2017, insurers are obliged to confirm how much you paid last year in your renewal letter, which will make it easy to see if the price has gone up and by how much.

-Your renewal letter or email will also need to encourage you to check your cover and shop around for quotes to see if you can get a better deal elsewhere.
+Your renewal letter or email must also encourage you to check your cover and shop around for quotes to see if you can get a better deal elsewhere.

-If you pay for your cover by direct debit chances are your cover will roll over for another year at a price specified by your insurer if you do nothing.
+If you pay for your cover by direct debit, chances are your cover will roll over for another year at a price specified by your insurer - unless you take action.

-Prices offered at renewal are usually higher than those given to new customers so always shop around before you accept it.
+Prices offered at renewal are usually higher than those given to new customers so always shop around before you accept the quote.

 If you find a cheaper quote elsewhere, use this to negotiate a better deal with your current insurer.
-If they cannot match it you could cancel your policy and take out the cheaper policy, provided it offers all the cover you need.
+If they cannot match it, ditch your old insurer and take out the cheaper policy, provided it offers all the cover you need.